acetyct/COMS6998_FinalProj/README.md

 Under the folder codes, we include all training codes for the trials of exploration, for example, testing constant sparsity, poly-sparsity, and distributed training, using CIFAR-10 and CIFAR-100 datasets. <br>

-The notebooks that produced the results for our super model trials are named super_sixty.ipynb and super_seventy.ipynb in the Code folder. <br>
+The notebooks that produced the results for our super model trials are named super_sixty.ipynb and super_seventy.ipynb in the codes folder. <br>

 We tried two different “super”-models, one with final sparsity 60% and one with 70% sparsity.
 As mentioned in the presentation, the hyperparameters are found through 29 trial runs on a purely pruning based model.
 We selected the maximal sparsity, 60%, that gives the desired validation accuracy.
 We tried both 60% and 70% in order to fine tune the model.
 The training log and trained models are stored under /Super_Model/super_0.6 and  /Super_Model/super_0.7 <br>